Irritant contact dermatitis: Plants

 A contact dermatitis reaction to butternut or acorn squash may result in orange and cracked skin, a sensation of "tightness", "roughness" or "rawness".

+Arthropods

+Some species of insects and spiders possess urticating hairs, including the caterpillars of the hickory tussock moth, the saddleback moth, the buck moth, and most species of tarantula from North and South America.
+These hairs produce irritant contact dermatitis in a similar way to the way that plant hairs do.

 Treatment

 A humidifier can be used to prevent low indoor humidity during winter (especially with indoor heating), and dry season.